oaustegard/ihp-framework/README.md

 ## Usage

-To use the IHP framework for analysis and prediction, you can follow these general steps:
+Do **not** use the IHP framework for analysis or prediction: **it is a work of fiction** -- see [WHAT⁉️.md].
+But for the continued fictional notion that this was a real project here are the fictional usage steps:

 1. Import the necessary modules:
    ```python